Growing Your Business

 The government is once again offering to pay 80% of employee's wages if you put staff on furlough.
 The scheme is easy to access and apply for, and you will receive funds within six days of applying.
 It's been reported that around 70% of private sector companies have furloughed their staff to date.

-This scheme was scheduled to finish at the end of October, but has returned to cover the current lockdown that lasts throughout November.
+This scheme was scheduled to finish at the end of October 2020, but will now continue until at least the end of March 2021.

 The Coronavirus Business Interruption Loan Scheme